nytimes/presidential-precinct-map-2024/README.md

 The New York Times collected and standardized precinct-level election results from around the country, and joined this tabular data to G.I.S. precinct data to create a [detailed nationwide map](https://www.nytimes.com/interactive/2025/us/elections/2024-election-map-precinct-results.html).
 This map is still a work in progress as we continue to collect and standardize data from more states and counties, and some places are not expected to publish precinct-level data.
 The data in this repo will be updated occasionally along with our map.

-The [TopoJSON](https://github.com/topojson/topojson) data set can be downloaded here: [https://int.nyt.com/newsgraphics/elections/map-data/2024/national/precincts-with-results.topojson.gz](https://int.nyt.com/newsgraphics/elections/map-data/2024/national/precincts-with-results.topojson.gz)
+**The [TopoJSON](https://github.com/topojson/topojson) data set can be downloaded here: [https://int.nyt.com/newsgraphics/elections/map-data/2024/national/precincts-with-results.topojson.gz](https://int.nyt.com/newsgraphics/elections/map-data/2024/national/precincts-with-results.topojson.gz)**

+You can open the file using software that can handle geographic data formats, such as [Mapshaper](https://mapshaper.org/), the [sf library in R](https://r-spatial.github.io/sf/), the [GeoPandas library in R](https://geopandas.org/en/stable/) or [QGIS](https://www.qgis.org/).

 Each precinct polygon has the following properties: